What is Work IT Out?

 Work IT Out is an eight-day training course designed to equip people with improved IT skills to help them navigate Universal Credit and be better prepared to enter the world of work.
 The course is accredited at City & Guilds Entry Level 3 IT and NOCN Level 1 Employability.

 Who can Work IT Out help?

-Work It Out is aimed at anyone aged 19 and over living in Stockton and Middlesbrough who would benefit from improved IT skills to help them to navigate Universal Credit and to find employment.
+Work IT Out is aimed at anyone aged 19 and over living in Stockton and Middlesbrough who would benefit from training to improve their IT skills to help them to navigate Universal Credit and to find employment.